sameersbn/docker-gitlab/docs/docker-swarm-traefik-registry.md

 docker node update --label-add gitlab.postgresql-data=true $NODE_ID
 ```

+**Note**: you only have to set those labels once.
+Not every time you want to re-deploy your stack.

 ## Deploy the stack

 Now, having the labels set in the Docker nodes, and the environment variables exported, you can deploy your stack: